davidwolfpaw/macbook-setup/README.md

 First thing is to enable the paid Powerpack.
 The license is in the email account that I purchased it with.

 Next up, activate automatic expansions, which will prompt you to allow access via OSX.

+I use preferences stored in Dropbox, so as long as I remember to set them up before saving anything else, it should pull all of my workflows and settings in.
+Here are a few of them that I use from time to time.

 - [Route to contact or location] (http://www.packal.org/workflow/route-contact-or-location) - type "route" and a name or address, get a Google Map from my current location